clustervision/trinityX/README.rst

 Overview
 ========

+NOTE: TrinityX/Luna2 is almost here!!
+With (a.o many other things) Ubuntu client support, DHPC-less booting and encrypted/secured image distribution (est. 01/09/2023)!!
+Please use this repo only for testing purposes.

 Welcome to TrinityX!

 TrinityX is the new generation of ClusterVision's open-source HPC platform.
 It is designed from the ground up to provide all services required in a modern HPC system, and to allow full customization of the installation.
 Also it includes optional modules for specific needs, such as an OpenStack cloud and Docker on the compute nodes.